Morocco · tool

 3-star hotels, mix of restaurants, some taxis

-Comfortable riad or a 3-star hotel.
+Comfortable Riad or a 3-star hotel.

-Shopping, tips, and personal expenses.
+Souvenirs, tips, and personal items.

 Luxury